Engagement Etiquette 101

 How do I tell people to stop asking me about wedding dates and details?

 As soon as anyone catches a glimpse of your shiny new bling, they’ll probably bombard you with questions about your wedding date, venue, theme, colour scheme and every other detail of your impending nuptials.
-There’s a good chance you don’t have the answers to any of these - especially if you just got engaged - so you’ll need to find a kind way to say “I have no flipping clue”.
+There’s a good chance you don’t have the answers to any of these – especially if you just got engaged during Covid-19 – so you’ll need to find a kind way to say “I have no flipping clue”.
 The easiest (and nicest) response?
-“We haven’t reached that point yet, but I’ll let you know as soon as I do”.
+“We haven’t reached that point yet, but I’ll let you know as soon as we do”.

 How do I introduce my parents to my future spouse?